cnspatino/Kickstarter_Analysis/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There should be no extra libraries needed to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name="motivation"></a>
 I was interested in using Kickstarter project data from May 2009 to January 2018 to explore answers to the following questions: